 On the morning we started forming the architect halted everything and said the client changed the bar profile, reducing the overhang distance on the patron side and increasing the overhang on the bartender side.
 This was to allow for the beer taps to be installed in the bartop instead of on kegerators.

 So new forms were cut and assembled.
 When asked about the details on the taps, the response was that they were pretty sure which ones were going to be used, but the details were not finalized.
 A few days later the tap details emerged, but it turns out the tap, its drip tray and the bartop don’t actually work together.
 Oops!

 And guess what: The architect didn’t discover this.
 The owner didn’t.
 Terry and I did – the concrete countertop guys.

 1. What seemed like a simple project that really was a lot more complex than it appeared.

 2. You, the concrete guy/gal, need to understand a lot more than just concrete.

 The fact that the plans were drawn (and re-drawn) before the taps were selected highlights the need for someone with experience, skill and an awareness of how everything will come together.
 The architect isn’t that person.
 The owner isn’t that person.
 It’s you.
 You must deal with the details that matter.

 Sure, you have to know the basics of forming and casting and making concrete.
 That’s the easy part that everyone who offers training covers.
 But it’s the little details that have nothing to do with making concrete that are what separates those who are successful and make things work the first time from those who learn the hard way, through mistakes, expensive re-do’s and frustrated clients.

-This is why I spend so much time on sinks, faucets and installation in my intensive class.
+This is why I spend so much time on sinks, faucets and installation in my intensive class for pros.
 The devil is in the details.
 Even in the paradise of Grand Cayman.